Sport for everyone

 [Translate to Englisch:] Schwingen

-Swiss wrestling: successfully produced by SRG SSR
+Swiss Federal Wrestling and Alpine Festival 2019 in Zug: successfully produced by SRG SSR

 Our sport engagement in 160 secondes